Rise-Vision/content-event-current-day/README.md

 ## Steps to run the Current Event theme

 1. Fork or download the entire content-event-current-day repository.
-You will also need to run `npm install` and `bower install` to install the dependencies required for the the template.
+You will also need to run `npm install` and `bower install` to install the dependencies required for the the theme.
 Bower is a package manager for Javascript libraries and frameworks.
 All third-party Javascript dependencies are listed in the bower.json file.
 To install Bower, run the following command in Terminal: `npm install -g bower`.
 Should you encounter any errors, try running the following command instead: `sudo npm install -g bower`.
 ![diagram showing where to find the folder](img/src/img/readmeImage1.png)

 2. Inside the content-event-current-day folder you will find the src folder.
 You can modify the files inside the src folder to fit your needs (see below on how to modify specific elements).